bassamanator/Sovol-SV06-firmware/README.md

 This branch contains the Klipper configuration and firmware for the **Sovol SV06** 3D printer with the **BTT SKR-Mini-E3-V3.0** motherboard.

-For the Sovol SV06 with stock hardware, please refer to the [master](https://github.com/bassamanator/Sovol-SV06-firmware/tree/master) branch.
+For the **Sovol SV06 with stock hardware**, please refer to the [master](https://github.com/bassamanator/Sovol-SV06-firmware/tree/master) branch.

-For the Sovol SV06 Plus, please refer to the [sv06-plus](https://github.com/bassamanator/Sovol-SV06-firmware/tree/sv06-plus) branch.
+For the **Sovol SV06 Plus**, please refer to the [sv06-plus](https://github.com/bassamanator/Sovol-SV06-firmware/tree/sv06-plus) branch.

-For all other 3D printers, please switch to the [any-printer](https://github.com/bassamanator/Sovol-SV06-firmware/tree/any-printer) branch.
+If you wanted to use the One-Stop-Shop Klipper Configuration with a different printer, please refer to the [any-printer](https://github.com/bassamanator/Sovol-SV06-firmware/tree/any-printer) branch.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.
 Use at your own risk.